vladamatena/h2x/README.md

-First message forwared by transport:
+### First message forwared by transport:

 	[17:29:31] <100942746420725866514@hangouts.mattty.cz> Hello world!!!

+## Used libraries, code

+- Twisted words (for XMPP component implementation) (request specialy fixed version for Python 3 support)
+- Hangups (Working reverese engeneered Hangouts client library)
+- Some inspiration and code from j2j
+- Some inspiration and code from pyicqt

+## How to run it

+	mkdir users
+	python3.4 transport.py